telerik/xaml-docs/controls/radlayoutcontrol/features/toolbox/layoutcontroltoolboxview.md

 #### __Figure 1: Final result__
 ![](images/radlayoutcontrol-features-toolbox-toolboxview-01.png)

->Drop from the toolbox is allowed only if the layout control is in [edit mode]({%slug radlayoutcontrol-edit-the-layout%}).
+>Dropping items from the toolbox into the layout control is allowed only if the layout control is in [edit mode]({%slug radlayoutcontrol-edit-the-layout%}).

 You can __get, add or remove__ the elements from the toolbox using the __NewItems__ and __DeletedItems__ collections of the __LayoutControlToolBoxView__ control.